wickberg/ray/doc/source/cluster/vms/user-guides/community/slurm.rst

 Concretely, the (:ref:`slurm-launch.py <slurm-launch>`) does the following things:

 1. It automatically writes your requirements, e.g. number of CPUs, GPUs per node, the number of nodes and so on, to a sbatch script name ``{exp-name}_{date}-{time}.sh``.
 Your command (``--command``) to launch your own job is also written into the sbatch script.
-2. Then it will submit the sbatch script to slurm manager via a new process.
+2. Then it will submit the sbatch script to Slurm manager via a new process.
 3. Finally, the python process will terminate itself and leaves a log file named ``{exp-name}_{date}-{time}.log`` to record the progress of your submitted command.
-At the mean time, the ray cluster and your job is running in the slurm cluster.
+At the mean time, the ray cluster and your job is running in the Slurm cluster.

 Examples and templates
 ----------------------

-Here are some community-contributed templates for using SLURM with Ray:
+Here are some community-contributed templates for using Slurm with Ray:

 - `Ray sbatch submission scripts`_ used at `NERSC <https://www.nersc.gov/>`_, a US national lab.
 - `YASPI`_ (yet another slurm python interface) by @albanie.
-The goal of yaspi is to provide an interface to submitting slurm jobs, thereby obviating the joys of sbatch files.
+The goal of yaspi is to provide an interface to submitting Slurm jobs, thereby obviating the joys of sbatch files.
 It does so through recipes - these are collections of templates and rules for generating sbatch scripts.
 Supports job submissions for Ray.

 - `Convenient python interface`_ to launch ray cluster and submit task by @pengzhenghao